Individual phrases can be restricted to specific target applications:

 - Desktop menus show up or hide together with specific programs.

-To restrict a phrase (folder) to specific programs:
+To restrict a phrase (folder) to specific programs in the main program:

-- Launch the program(s) you wish to include/exclude from PhraseExpress.
+- Make sure, the program(s) are running, you wish to include/exclude from PhraseExpress.

 - Highlight the desired phrase (folder) and click the main menu button